So far, I have only one entry on my job list:

 Equally, I don’t particularly like negotiations.
 Working out details of a collaborative partnership with, say, an institutional partner?
 Sure.
 So I could do FPT relations.
 Or multilateral relations.
 But UN Conventions and resolutions, etc.?
 Probably not.
 I understand why some people love it, even negotiations with partners for Gs&Cs contracts, etc., but I find it very hard to get excited about it.
 Partly as it never feels like a true partnership to me…it is more like I’m paying them to agree, and if I find ways to leverage their agreement, we can work together.
 That is a lot of work to force-fit a relationship.
 Valuable, important, and even necessary in a lot of situations, but not the type of work I want to be doing with my life.

-The next point therefore won’t be a surprise.
+The next point, therefore, won’t be a surprise.
 If I avoid formal negotiations and embrace networked collaborations of the willing, it isn’t surprising then that I want informal over formal.
 I was uncomfortable at DFAIT, and more comfortable at CIDA, and ESDC has been “just right” for me most of the time.
 But that is the environment I thrive in … making it work informally wherever possible.
-Regardless of organization, location, level of participants, just two people talking and sharing and collaborating.
+Regardless of the organization, location, level of participants, just two people talking and sharing and collaborating.

 Which brings me to the summary: